VijayVeigas/IP-Lab/README.md

  ![image](https://user-images.githubusercontent.com/72337128/105329213-b7df2580-5bf2-11eb-955f-f5608d8c751e.png)

-# 10.Develop a program to imolement Power Law Transformation.
+# 10.Develop a program to implement Power Law Transformation.

 Description:

+A variety of devices used for image capture, printing and display respond according to a power law.
+The exponent in the power law equation is referred to as gamma.
+The process is used to correct these power-law response phenomena is called gamma correction.Gamma correction is important if it is displaying an image an image accurately on a computer screen is of concern.
+Images that are not corrected properly can look either bleached out, or what is more likely too dark.

 Program: